By Ami Dodson

 Zick believes that the next area of contention in First Amendment law will be in new media, including social networks.
 He points in general to new forms of censorship of Internet expression, as well as new dangers such as the proliferation of hate speech and “cyber harassment.”

 Zick’s research has progressed from local issues of place to broader concerns regarding the intersection of the First Amendment and territorial (international) borders.
-His upcoming book, The Cosmopolitan First Amendment, will be the first to fully explore this dynamic relationship.
+His upcoming book, The Cosmopolitan First Amendment [now available], will be the first to fully explore this dynamic relationship.
 In the book, Zick will contend that globalization, digitization, and other international conditions have fundamentally altered the First Amendment’s relationship to territory.
 He will propose an outward turn that examines what he calls the First Amendment’s “transborder dimension.”
 That under-examined, but increasingly important, dimension includes individual rights to enter the country for expressive and associative purposes, to exit for similar purposes, and to communicate across and beyond borders.
 It also deals with broader concerns regarding the First Amendment’s relationship to foreign legal sources and its posture with respect to foreign legal judgments and international human-rights regimes.